rancher/docs/content/rancher/v2.6/en/backups/restoring-rancher/_index.md

 ```
 2021/10/05 21:30:45 [ERROR] error syncing 'c-89d82/m-4067aa68dd78': handler rke-worker-upgrader: clusters.management.cattle.io "c-89d82" not found, requeuing
 ```
-This happens because one of the resources that was just restored has finalizers but the related resources have been deleted so the handler cannot find it.
+This happens because one of the resources that was just restored has finalizers, but the related resources have been deleted so the handler cannot find it.

 To eliminate the errors, we need to find and delete the resource that causes the error.
 See more information [here](https://github.com/rancher/rancher/issues/35050#issuecomment-937968556)